 I feel passionately that my job is to make people the best learners, the best educators, they can be.
 I have seen amazing growth in teacher interns over the course of a year that fuels this passion.
 People always ask me if I miss the classroom.
-Although I’m still in the “classroom,” I know what they mean: Don’t you miss working with kids?
+Although I’m still in the ‘classroom,’ I know what they mean: Don’t you miss working with kids?
 Yes.
 But also, no. I love working with people.
 I love working with learners of any age.
-I am a passionate educator, and my students still bring me laughter, challenge and unexpected insight every day.
+My students still bring me laughter, challenge and unexpected insight every day.”

-Kristen Downey, MEd, is the Director of Teacher Education Programs at UVEI where she is a faculty member in the Teacher, School Leadership, and Masters of Education Programs.
+Kristen Downey, MEd, is the former Director of Teacher Education Programs at UVEI where she currently serves as an adjunct faculty member in the Teacher, School Leadership, and Masters of Education Programs.
 She is the president of the New Hampshire Institutions of Higher Education (IHE) Network.

 You can follow her on Twitter @UVEIDowney